FTVDB/FTVDB/README.md

-Below is a concise README.md emphasizing the official website, community contributions, and Telegram channel:

 # FTV DB

 A **community-driven** Fire TV firmware and app update URL **service**, powered by user submissions and maintained for everyone’s benefit.